TejasreeCJ/Amagi-Video-Search-Engine/README.md

 - Check that Neo4j has chapters stored
 - Verify the vector index was created successfully

+### Issue: "Knowledge graph not building"
+- Ensure at least 2+ videos have been processed
+- Check Neo4j connection and database contents
+- Try lowering similarity_threshold if too few relationships are created

 ### Issue: "LLM chapter generation failed"
 - Check your Gemini API key and quota
 - Rate limiting may cause temporary failures